Cape Palliser Lighthouse

 Cape Palliser Lighthouse is a lighthouse at Cape Palliser in the Wellington region of the North Island of New Zealand.
 It is owned and operated by Maritime New Zealand.

-The light was built in 1897 and was originally fueled by oil.
+The light was built in 1897 and was originally fuelled by oil.
 In 1954 the oil lamp was replaced with an electric one powered by a local diesel generator.
 This was subsequently replaced by a connection to the mains grid in 1967, although a diesel generator is retained for emergency power.
 The light was fully automated in 1986 and is now managed from a control room in Wellington.

 The base of the lighthouse is reached via a staircase with 258 steps, up a 58-metre-high cliff.
 This staircase – built in 1912 – replaced a dangerous dirt track.

 Cape Palliser lighthouse is one of three New Zealand lighthouses with a distinct striped paint scheme; the other two are Dog Island Lighthouse and Cape Campbell Lighthouse, which both have black and white stripes.